anistark/Algorithms/README.md

 ==========

-This is just a collection of most used algorithms. :)
+This is just a collection of most used algorithms and programs for practice purposes. :)

-Also python files of the algorithms have been included for easy access into projects. :D
+Make sure to edit the Readme when additind something to it.

 Suggestions and additions welcome. ^^